Modelling the Sgr A* Black Hole Immersed in a Dark Matter Spike: Introduction

 In the case of the Milky Way galaxy, the corresponding DM density profile for the inner regions $r<1$~kpc (kilo parsec) is very uncertain.
 One must rely on extrapolations to the galactic center by the astronomical observations and/or employ state-of-the-art N-body $+$ hydrodynamics simulations obtained at the kpc scale.
-At $r\gg100$~pc from the galactic center, the BH severely modifies the distribution of DM profile.
+At $r\ll 100$~pc from the galactic center, the BH severely modifies the distribution of DM profile.
 In an environment with a very high DM density, the adiabatic growth of the BH due to accretion of particles at $100$~pc scales induces a steep increase in the DM density, leading to a spike.
-The density can reach up to values $6 \times 10^{-10}$ g/cm$^{3}$, which is much bigger than the largest density measured in Milky Way from its internal kinematics.
-In principle, a steepening of the density as $r^{-2.4}$ could continue downwards to a radius of order several times the Sgr A$^\star$ Schwarzschild radius $R_S$ \cite{Nishikawa:2017chy,Kavanagh:2020cfn}.
+The density can reach up to values $6 \times 10^{-10}$ g/cm$^{3}$, which is much bigger then the largest density measured in Milky Way from its internal kinematics.
+In principle, a steepening of the density as $r^{-2.4}$ could continue downwards to a radius of order several times the Sgr A$^\star$ Schwarzschild radius $R_S$ \citep{Nishikawa:2017chy,Kavanagh:2020cfn}.

-In this work, we consider a model based on the idea that the central regions, including the central BH, is surrounded by a DM spike satisfying a power law density profile, shown schematically in Fig.~\ref{fig:dmspike}.
-In particular, it is interesting to note that at distances of $\sim100$~parsecs (pc) from the centers the gravitational field of all spirals is dominated by the stellar component until to several kpcs where the DM takes on, in the very inner parts, subject to this investigation, e.g. $R<10^5 R_S$ the BH induced DM spike dominates the galaxy gravitational potential.
+In this work, we consider a model based on the idea that the central regions, including the central BH, is surrounded by a DM spike satisfying a power law density profile.
+In particular, it is interesting to note that the stellar components dominate the gravitational potential in the region between $\sim$ 100pc to $\sim$ kpc.
+Beyond $r \sim$ kpc, the usual NFW-like "halo" or the Burkert--Salucci profile takes over.
+Then within $r \ll 100$pc, the dark matter spikes dominate the relevant dynamics.
 Our aim in the present work is to explore the effects of the DM spike on the orbit of the S2 star, on the shadow radius of the Sgr~A$^\star$ BH, and the effect of DM spike on the \textit{images} of the central region of Sgr~A$^\star$ surrounded by a geometrically-thick accretion and radiative disk model.
 Very importantly, we aim to simulate the images of Sgr~A$^\star$ BH with the DM effect using an array of radio interferometric array.

 The plan of the paper is as follows: In Sec.~\ref{sec:profile}, we use the DM spike profile to compute the metric around a static BH.
 In Sec.~\ref{sec:s2}, we discuss the constraints on the density and the inner edge of DM distribution in the Milky Way galactic center using data from the orbit of S2.
 In Sec.~\ref{sec:shadows}, we generalize the metric of Sec.~\ref{sec:profile} to rotating BHs and study the shadows around these BHs for different DM profiles and strengths.
 The effects of DM on the BH images are analyzed in Sec.~\ref{sec:images}, using a geometrically-thick and optically-thin accretion disk model.
 In Sec.~\ref{sec:radio}, we explore the detectability of these DM effects with simulations of radio interferometric observations of the Sgr~A$^\star$ BH.
 We conclude in Sec.~\ref{sec:conclude}.
 Note that we shall use the natural units $G=c=1$ throughout the paper.